 Software

-The iPad 2 initially shipped with iOS 4.3 and received updates up to iOS 9.3.5.
-The user interface was intuitive and user-friendly, featuring Apple’s signature grid of app icons, a customizable home screen, and a robust ecosystem of apps and services.
-The iOS updates brought new features and improvements, extending the tablet’s longevity and usability.
+Released first with iOS 4.3, the iPad 2 could be updated all the way up to iOS 9.3.5.
+The interface was so intuitive and user-friendly, boasting Apple’s renowned grid of app icons, customisable home screens, and a well-developed ecosystem of apps and services.
+The updates to iOS kept adding features and bug fixes to lengthen the application life span and user experience.

-- iBooks: A digital bookstore and reader that allowed users to purchase and read eBooks.
+iBooks: A digital bookstore and reader that allows the user to buy and read eBooks.

-- FaceTime: An app for video calls, leveraging the iPad 2’s front-facing camera.
+FaceTime: An app for video calling, hence using the front-facing camera on the iPad 2.

-- GarageBand: A music creation app that turned the iPad 2 into a portable recording studio.
+GarageBand: A music-making app that would transform the iPad 2 into a fully capable portable recording studio.

-- iMovie: A video editing app that allowed users to create and edit videos directly on the device.
+iMovie: An app to edit videos, which lets the user create and edit videos directly on their device.

 Connectivity